How to Protect Your Child from an Active Shooter

 If they see something, say something

 Unfortunately, this puts us at a disadvantage with an active shooter.
-Unless the active shooter just went nuts one day, they tend to plan for weeks, if not months.
+Unless the active shooter just went nuts one day, they’ve planned this attack for weeks, if not months.
 They’ll know the area.
 If you don’t know where the emergency exits are, then you can bet the shooter does.
-Make it a point to be aware of your surrounds, even if you’re just noting the fire exits.
+Make it a point to be aware of your surroundings, even if you’re just noting the fire exits.

 Tips for You: